firefrei/filespeed/README.md

 Filespeed simply generates the served file content on-the-fly using generators.
 The goal of Filespeed is to enable performance measurements based on existing methods (file/block download) rather than inventing a new speed test client.
 It uses a common HTTP webserver that will serve your requests.
 On your client, you can use any performance-optimized tool of your choice: Your browser, curl, wget, ...

-Filespeed offers a index page with download links of example size.
-However, using the Filespeed URL format, you can easily generate and download a file with your desired characteristics.
-The file content can be generated with random bytes (from /dev/urandom) or using simple zeros (null byte).
+Filespeed offers an index page with download links of example sizes.
+However, using the Filespeed URL format, you can easily download a file generated with your desired characteristics.
+The file content can be generated with random bytes (from `/dev/urandom`) or using simple zeros (null bytes).
+Zeroes are created faster than random bytes, however, random content is probably closer to a realistic scenario.
+Moreover, random content traffic can hardly be optimized or compressed (e.g., by WAN optimizers or gzip compression).

 ## Run using Docker